Self-portrait of the Artist hesitating between the Arts of Music and Painting

 Angelica Kauffman RA (Chur 1741 – Rome 1807)

-In the collection of Mrs Strickland at Cokethorpe Park, Oxfordshire and thence to Mr Clement Cottrell Dormer of the same place; sale, at Knight, Frank and Rutley’s 12 November 1908, lot no. 158, acquired by Lord St Oswald for 650 guineas; purchased by National Trust by private treaty with the aid of a grant from the Heritage Lottery Fund, 2002.
+Given by the artist to James Forbes of Stanmore Hill, Middlesex in Rome 1796; in the collection of Mrs Strickland at Cokethorpe Park, Oxfordshire and thence to Mr Clement Cottrell Dormer; acquired at his sale at Knight, Frank and Rutley’s 12 November 1908, lot.
+158, by Lord St Oswald; purchased by National Trust by private treaty with the aid of a grant from the Heritage Lottery Fund, 2002.

 Nostell Priory, The St Oswald Collection (National Trust), purchased by private treaty with the aid of a grant from the Heritage Lottery Fund.